nextcloud/documentation/admin_manual/exapps_management/ManagingDeployDaemons.rst

 Nextcloud AIO
 ^^^^^^^^^^^^^

-In case of AppAPI installed in AIO, default Deploy Daemon is registered automatically.
+In the case of AppAPI installed in AIO, a default Deploy Daemon is registered automatically.
-It is possible to register additional Deploy Daemons with the same ways as described above.
+It is possible to register additional Deploy Daemons using the same methods as described above.

 .. _additional_options_list: